 m³ of drinking water produced worldwide

-tonnes of recovered materials from sorting centres
+tonnes of recovered materials from sorting centers

 Masdar, in the United Arab Emirates, is a region known for intense periods of water stress.
-SUEZ’s pilot facility for desalination of sea water by inverse osmosis is powered by renewable energy and has a low environmental impact.
+SUEZ’s pilot facility for desalination of seawater by inverse osmosis is powered by renewable energy and has a low environmental impact.
 The facility produces 100 m3 of drinking water a day and consumes less than 3.6 Wh/m3 of electricity.
 It provides access to high-quality drinking water for the region’s inhabitants.

 Smart technologies developed by SUEZ can monitor the traceability of waste in every household.
 Residents are invoiced according to the volume of waste they produce and the number of waste collections from their homes.
 This incentive-based pricing system encourages households to sort their recoverable waste better and therefore taps into the potential of new resources.

-tonnes of greenhouse gas emissions saved by our customers
+tons of greenhouse gas emissions saved by our customers

 m3 of wastewater biologically treated every year